 Staff will monitor industrial growth/decline and related transportation impacts.
 Changes in land use will be monitored for increased freight volumes or changes in commodity distribution.
-In coordination with Congestion Management Planning (Task A-1) RPC will identify geographic choke points that impede movement of rail and truck freight throughout the region, and collaborate with local, state, national, private, and public entities toward identifying design or policy solutions.
+In coordination with Congestion Management Planning and Travel Demand Modelling subtasks (Task A-1) RPC will identify geographic choke points that impede movement of rail and truck freight throughout the region, and collaborate with local, state, national, private, and public entities toward identifying design or policy solutions.